 Time for coffee and tea

-Coffee drinking and health
+Coffee drinking and health benefits and implications

 Furthermore, from an epidemiological point of view, it is difficult to identify the appropriate means for quantifying the dosage of coffee that is in took by widely dispersed populations.
-There is not even a standadised measure for a cup of coffee.
-And, even if a standard sized cup of coffee did exist, the composition and concentrate of coffee bean extract finding its way into that standardised cup would vary in considerably.
+There is not even a standardized measure for a cup of coffee.
+And, even if a standard sized cup of coffee did exist, the composition and concentrate of coffee bean extract finding its way into that standardized cup would vary in considerably.

 An additional problem when analysing the health aspects of coffee is that it is strongly linked to other concomitant behaviours - such as having a cigarette or dunking a biscuit into the beverage, and these associations vary not only from region to region but also from one household to another.